carm87/j2534-logger/README.md

+BRANCK to allow usage of cheap MVCI interface as CAN bus logger with BUSMASTER or other similar software.

 This library helps to debug software that uses the API for PassThru Vehicle Reprogramming (SAE J2534-1).
 It captures all necessary information to debug problems and presents that information to engineers in a human-readable form.

 This software: